Diego Daldosso: Voghera and Montichiari

 Daldosso joined Serie D club Voghera in 2004 and played for the team in 2 seasons.
 In 2006, he was signed by Montichiari, returning to professional football after 2 years in non-(fully) professional level.
 Yet, he played only 18 games for Montichiari.
 Montichiari relegated back to Serie D in June 2007 after losing the additional "play-out" games.

 Tritium

-Daldosso without a club for a season, and in 2008 joined Serie D club Tritium.
+Daldosso was not part of a club for a season, and in 2008 joined Serie D club Tritium.
 He won promotion back to Lega Pro Seconda Divisione in 2010, and promoted to 2011–12 Lega Pro Prima Divisione in the next year.
 He played at least 27 games per season for the Lombard club.
 He was released again in 2012.

 Serie D return

 In 2012, he was signed by Sambonifacese of Serie D.

 Retirement

-After two seasons with Peschiera Calcio, where he also had functioned as an athletic coach, 37-year old Daldosso retired in the summer 2020.
+After two seasons with Peschiera Calcio, where he also had functioned as an athletic coach, 37-year old Daldosso retired in the summer of 2020.